OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/07-digital-identity.md

 * Design access control authentication thoroughly up-front
 * Force all requests to go through access control checks unless public
-* Deny by default; if a request is not specifically allowed then it is denied
-* Apply least privilege, all the least access as is necessary
 * Do not hard code access controls that are role based
 * Log all access control events
 * Use Multi-Factor Authentication for highly sensitive or high value transactional accounts